rifqimaruf/Pic-a-Fruit/readme.md

 ### 2. 🍎 Scan Fruit Screen
 On this screen, users are prompted to choose a method to scan a fruit.
-Pic a Fruit provides two scanning options:
+Fruit Lens provides two scanning options:

 - Take a Photo – Open the camera and capture an image of the fruit directly.